Skip to main content

 Also for: Android, iPad, iPhone, Linux, Macintosh, Nintendo Switch, Playstation 3, Playstation 4, PS Vita, Windows Apps, Xbox 360, Xbox One, Xbox Cloud Gaming

-This debut game from Danish studio Playdead paints its world as monochrome, muted dread.
-Not a single color can be seen, only shadows and shades of grey.
-The brightest things on the screen are often the tiny eyes of the protagonist.
-He doesn't utter a single word in the entire game.
-In fact, the game contains no written or spoken language at all, except the menu screen, the crooked neon "HOTEL"-sign halfway through the game, and the title itself: "Limbo".
+This debut game from Danish studio Playdead paints its world in monochrome dread.
+Not a single color can be seen, only shadows and shifting shades of grey.
+The brightest things on screen are often the tiny eyes of the protagonist.
+He never utters a word, and in fact the game contains no written or spoken language at all, except for the menu screen, the crooked neon “HOTEL” sign halfway through the journey, and the title itself: Limbo.

-And without spoiling anything, the ending is a big mystery that doesn't explicitly tie everything together.
-I personally love it, for the same reason I loved the enigmatic end of the TV series The Sopranos (1999-2007).
-That show became a big talker, and was still relatively fresh when the ideas behind Limbo were still taking shape, and I suspect it might have influenced this devastating ending.
+Without spoiling anything, the ending is deliberately ambiguous and resists tying everything together.
+I love it for the same reason I admired the infamous finale of The Sopranos (1999–2007).
+That series was still fresh when Limbo was conceived, and I would not be surprised if its confidence in ambiguity influenced this quietly devastating conclusion.

 Comments